babinyurii/apobec/README.md

 - pandas

 ## Installation
-The package is not avialable now via `pip`.
-So, just download and unpack it.
+Just download and unpack the package.

 ## Description
-This script takes fasta alignment as an input.
+The scripts take fasta alignment as an input.
 The input file is the result of deep sequencing reads mapping onto the reference sequence and is imported from the Geneious software.

 `count_snp_duplex.py` counts  SNP in dinucleotide duplex context.